rudelm/rudelm.github.io/content/post/2021/01/13/howto-install-macos-el-capitan-on-a-2009-macbookpro/howto-install-macos-el-capitan-on-a-2009-macbookpro.md

 …
 ```

 Now we can try to create the install media from the installer app.
 Make sure you've attach another disk which can be overwritten by the installer.
-In this example its named &#8222;MyBlankUSBDrive":
+In this example its named  "MyBlankUSBDrive":

 ```
 # "Install OS X El Capitan.app/Contents/Resources/createinstallmedia" --volume /Volumes/MyBlankUSBDrive --applicationpath "Install OS X El Capitan.app"